-Tip: You can also harvest tax losses whenever there is a large decrease in one of your investments.
+Tip: You can also harvest tax losses whenever there is a significant decrease in one of your investments.

 3. Shop Your Insurance Rates

-- Life, health, dental, and vision – These are usually part of your employer’s benefit package and you can choose your coverage during the Open Enrollment Period.
+- Life, health, dental, and vision – These are often part of your employer’s benefits package, and you can choose your coverage during the Open Enrollment Period.
 If not, or if you need additional coverage, be sure to put these on your calendar.

 - Home and auto – Here is an article I wrote on how you can significantly save money on your home and auto insurance.
 While you’re on the phone, you can also ask the insurance agent about your umbrella policy.

-- Umbrella – You should also consider getting an umbrella policy if your net worth exceeds the liabilities coverage amount on your car and home insurances.
+- Umbrella – You should also consider getting an umbrella insurance policy if your net worth exceeds the liabilities coverage amount on your car and home insurance.

 As you shop for better insurance rates, be sure to make adjustments to accommodate any changes in your situation.